espocrm/documentation/docs/user-guide/working-time-calendar.md

 * Workday schedule (working time ranges);
 * Week schedule (what weekdays are working, every weekday can have a different schedule).

-A Working Time Range record applies custom working time for a specific day range for specific users or for a whole calendar.
+A Working Time Exception record applies custom working time for a specific day range for specific users or for a whole calendar.
 It can define non-working days or working days with a custom time schedule.

 Examples:

 * Holidays for a whole team.
-Create a range record related to the working time calendar with the type *Non-working*.
+Create an Exception record related to the Working Time Calendar with the type *Non-working*.
 * A leave for a specific user (employee).
-Create a range record related to the user (through the *Users* field) with the type *Non-working*.
+Create an Exception record related to the User (through the *Users* field) with the type *Non-working*.
 * A working Saturday.
-Create a one-day range with the type *Working*.
+Create a one-day Exception with the type *Working*.
 * A working day with a shortened time schedule.
-Create a one-day range with the type *Working*, with a custom *Schedule*.
+Create a one-day Exception with the type *Working*, with a custom *Schedule*.

 Non-working days having a different background color: